RubenHarms/ha-harvia-xenio-wifi/README.md

 # Harvia Sauna

-Home Assistant component for Harva Sauna (working with Xenio Wifi), using the same API as the MyHarvia App.
+Home Assistant component for Harvia Sauna (working with Xenio Wifi), using the same API as the MyHarvia App.

 ## WARNING: Pre-alpha development release